-As a Founding Partner of the law firm Schochor, Federico and Staton, I am part of the team representing over 1,500 victims of Dr. Levy’s unconscionable violations.
+As a Founding Partner of the law firm Schochor and Staton, P.A., I am part of the team representing over 1,500 victims of Dr. Levy’s unconscionable violations.
 As a Baltimore medical malpractice attorney, I have worked with many victims of medical malpractice and obtained hundreds of millions of dollars* in compensation for my clients.

 In my course of interviewing Dr. Nikita Levy’s victims, these courageous women have been very clear about what they don’t want to hear from the public.
 For purposes of this discussion, we are calling Dr. Levy’s wrongful conduct, including sexual boundary violations, the “assault.”

 Here is a list of what not to say to Dr. Levy’s victims:

 1. Don’t tell them jokes.
 No one likes being violated.

 2. Don’t tell them “it’s just a picture.”
 Dr. Levy’s violation was a crime of power, control, and trust was used against someone weaker.
 It is not just a picture.

 3. Don’t tell them how they could have avoided it.
 Believe me, if they could have prevented it they would have.

 4. Don’t make fun of them.
 They are surviving a horrific ordeal.
 What’s there to make fun of?

 5. Don’t tell them it would never happen and why.
 They didn’t think they would become statistics either.